 - By 1518 they were introduced to Panama and Mexico and a little later Brazil started growing orange trees.

 - America’s first orange trees were planted in Florida in 1513 by Spanish explorer Juan Ponce de Leon.

-They are a tropical to semitropical, a small evergreen flowering tree growing to about 5 to 8 m tall.
-Being evergreen means the produce flowers and fruit all the same time.
+They are tropical to semitropical, a small evergreen flowering tree growing to about 5 to 8 m tall.
+Being evergreen means they produce flowers and fruit all at the same time.

-Oranges are either sweet or bitter but as we know most of us eat only the sweet oranges.
+They are either sweet or bitter but as we know most of us eat only the sweet ones.
 The most popular sweet varieties are Valencia, Navel, Persian variety, and blood orange.

 Warm weather can cause the orange skin to re-green but it will still taste good.